Frequently Asked Questions about Financial Education in Pennsylvania

 Does Pennsylvania require all students to take a course in personal finance before they graduate?

-No. Whether or not a student is required to take a course depends on the graduation requirements set forth by the local school district.
+Not yet.
+At present, whether or not a student is required to take a course depends on the graduation requirements set forth by the local school district.
 These requirements can vary greatly from one school district to another.
-The requirements can be changed, but the process for changing them can vary greatly also.
 Some school districts have required a course in personal finance for graduation for many years.
 Other school districts recently changed their personal finance requirements.
 Changes can be driven by teachers, administrators, parents, students, board members, or community members.

 How do I find out if personal finance is offered and/or required in my local school district?